vapor-community/HTMLKit/Sources/HTMLKit/Documentation.docc/HTMLKit.md

 ## Overview

-The HTMLKit framework consists a list of features to create HTML templates in a type-safe and performant way:
+The HTMLKit framework consists of a list of features to create HTML templates in a type-safe and performant way:

 - **Declarative syntax** - The declarative syntax helps you write valid HTML markup.

-- **Template system** - You can scaffold your written code into various, reusable views to create an entire template.
+- **Template system** - Scaffold your code into various, reusable views to create an entire template.

 - **Dynamic context** - Apply context to your template to process content dynamically.